SnoopEvents

 If this driver is ‘snooping’ on other drivers, this method should be written to handle events created as data is received.

-Your code should typically use match and case to determine the type of event, and read the event contents, and then take any appropriate action.
+Your code should read the event contents, and then take any appropriate action.

 Snooping